AhmedFarrukh/QuantizationExperiments/README.md

 <!-- Introduction - a couple of sentences about what we will do in this experiment -->
-# Quantization for Deep Learning at the Edge
+# Benchmarking Inference Speedup due to Quantization for Deep Learning at the Edge

 Quantization, a model compression technique, prepares Deep Learning models for deployment on edge devices.
 By converting model parameters to a lower precision representation, quantization reduces memory footprint and can potentially reduce inference time.

 However, in past literature, there is a discrepancy about the effect of quantization on inference time, with some papers reporting an increase while others suggest a decrease.